Akatsuki667/holbertonschool-binary_trees/README.md

 Write a function that goes through a binary tree using pre-order traversal
 - If tree or func is NULL, do nothing

+### 7-binary_tree_inorder.c
+Write a function that goes through a binary tree using in-order traversal
+- If tree or func is NULL, do nothing.

+### 8-binary_tree_postorder.c
+Write a function that goes through a binary tree using post-order traversal
+- If tree or func is NULL, do nothing.